-Just came across this list I wrote for the Quizlet company handbook in 2010.
-I was trying to convey some of my personal values I hoped would become part of the culture.
-We had a young team (see above), mostly in their early 20s, and in their first jobs.
-I’m proud to say they followed a lot of this advice, except for a few non starters (e.g. music and texting):
+Startup cultures have changed a lot since I wrote this list for the Quizlet team in 2010.
+We had a young and awesome team, mostly in their early 20’s, and in their first jobs.
+I’m proud to say they followed a lot of this advice, most of which still holds up with a couple cringey exceptions (music and texting):

 Use your judgment.
 Listen to your gut instinct, and what the little voice inside is telling you.
 It’s probably right.
 Remember the stuff your mother told you (“do unto others…” etc)

 When in doubt, ask.
 Two heads are usually better than one.
 Ask your manager, ask a colleague, ask a customer or ask a friend.
 Just ask.

 Act as if your reputation (and the company’s) is at stake in everything you do, because it is.
 The company’s reputation (and brand) are its key assets and competitive advantage.
 Only by doing the right thing in every situation – doing right by the world in every possible way – can we grow and succeed.
 Act professionally.
 Act like what you’re doing and creating will be seen (and relied upon) by millions of people, because it will.
 We’re in the spotlight and under scrutiny from users, partners, customers, influencers, media, and vendors.
 Wowing and delighting them in every possible way will help the company, as well as your own career.
 QUALITY is the only word in all caps in this document.